-In addition to meeting appropriate slope and width requirements, your ramp will need safety features including a nonslip surface and sturdy leg supports and handrails.
+Make sure the rise of the ramp is appropriate for you.
+In addition to meeting appropriate slope and width requirements that the ADA requires, your ramp will need safety features including a nonslip surface and sturdy leg supports and handrails.
+Visit ramp specifications from the ADA for specific requirements.

 Of course, mobility ramps should be sturdy enough to withstand daily use and wide enough to accommodate wheelchairs comfortably.